Graduate Awards & Scholarships

 Graduate Feminist Scholarship Award

-The Graduate Feminist Scholarship Award, which amounts to $100, is open to WGSS master’s students and acknowledges outstanding scholarship.
-Applications open in March and are due mid-April.
-Students must turn in an academic paper that meets requirements:
+The Graduate Feminist Scholarship Award is open to WGSS master’s students and acknowledges outstanding scholarship.

 Service to the Community of Women Award